jstraney/fooql/docs/MODULES.md

 ### gen
 called by the parser to generate machine codes (enumerated, unsigned integers) for the virtual machine

+### dyad
+an asynchronous networking library. used by the server module to allow connections, use event handlers etc. [dyad on github](https://github.com/rxi/dyad)

 ### server
 opens a port to receive incoming TCP packets. reads incoming requests and passes them along in this order: analyzer => parser => code gen => vm => sends back output from vm as response.